Off-Beaten Paths to Discover in Czech Republic

 They brew the following brands: Rytíř (3.5% alc), Ferdinand (3.8% alc), Ferdinand Tmavý Ležák (4.5% alc), Ferdinand Světlý Ležák (4.8% alc), and Sedm kulí (5.5% alc).

-If you haven’t found an accommodation in Prague, I highly suggest you book at the best hostels in Prague for better deals and great location.
+If you only have a few days in Prague, you may want to check this 2-day Prague itinerary.
+If you haven't found accommodation in Prague, I highly suggest you book at the best hostels in Prague for better deals and great location.
+Check out this deeper article about Prague as being the city of astronomical clocks.

 Restaurant White Horse (Cafe Bily Konicek)